 There is also a concrete anchor kit so you can secure it to the ground.
 Most lifters probably won’t need to since the Monster Rack is big and stable enough to handle the typical weight lifters will use without shifting.
-However, if you are a beast who will be throwing around 500 lbs on the regular, you should consider the anchor kit available.
+However, suppose you are a beast who will be throwing around 500 lbs on the regular.
+In that case, you should consider the anchor kit available.

 On the negative side, this one is on the expensive side.
 You could get our top overall selection with all of the bells, and it would still be less than the base model of this rack without any attachments or extras.
 Those extra attachments aren’t cheap either, and they will add up quickly.
 The footprint on this one is pretty large as well.

 That said, if you have the money and the room, this bad boy will most certainly be the crown jewel of your home gym.